dismaps/ODHeatMap/README.md

 ---
 * Overview of the tool's workflow:

-> Step 1: Retrieving building foorprints as data input for the rest of the workflow.
+> Step 1: Retrieving building footprints as data input for the rest of the workflow.

 > Step 2: Estimating the buildings envelope as surface area input.

 > Step 3: Estimating the heating demand at a building level.

 > Step 4: Estimating District Heating (DH) potential at an aggregated grid level.

+* Software considerations:
+> The tool is written in a set of steps that guide and ask the user for inputs and the outputs are saved in the notebook content directory when running the tool.
+> The default geographical file format utilized in the code is GeoPackage (.gpkg) as to optimize the outputs handling compatibility of GIS and non-GIS software.